mjl-/mox/README.md

 - Add special IMAP mailbox ("Queue?") that contains queued but not-yet-delivered messages.
 - Old-style internationalization in messages.
+- Sieve for filtering (for now see Rulesets in the account config)
 - Calendaring
+- JMAP
 - Webmail

 There are many smaller improvements to make as well, search for "todo" in the code.